-If you want to edit, add or remove images from the CMS outside of the individual pages you can do so from the Images interfece.
-This is appeared from the left hand many
+If you want to edit, add or remove images from the CMS outside of the individual pages you can do so from the Images

 • Clicking an image will allow you to edit the data associated with it.
 This includes the Alt text, the photographers credit, the medium of the subject matter and much more.